Ahrimdon/t7x/README.md

 - Remove Steam Ownership Verification
 - Removed T7x Watermark
 - No Auto-Update (The new ext.dll adds Steam Verification, this is *CRUCIAL* if you do not own the game)
-- Reverted launcher to the original style
+- Reverted Launcher to the Original Style
-- Changed executable icon to match original
+- Changed Resource Icon to Match Original
-- Binary verification
+- Binary Verification
-- Intro Skip flag
+- Intro Skip Flag
-- Portable mode
+- Portable Mode
-- Add files.json for users to host their own Master Server/HTTP fastDL Index
+- Sample `files.json` for users to host their own Master Server/HTTP fastDL Index

 ### Installing Git (Optional)